vaibhav-venkat/shapes_3d/docs/patchy_sphere.rst

 ------------------------------------------------------

 Next, in order to actually make the patches, we create a patch centered at the polar angle :math:`0`, and then we rotate it.
-We do this process for each patch, so we omit the iteration symbol :math:`i` for brevity.
+We do the same process for each patch, so we omit the iteration symbol :math:`i` for brevity.

+We start at the North Pole because the scatters on a patch will distort if we start at the centers.
+This is because revolving the points around the z axis creates a much larger circle the closer we are to the equator, and we defined our arc radius (above) with the north pole in mind.

 We generate the patch by sampling the polar and azimuthal angles.